 During the 1980s, Women’s League’s voice grew consistently stronger in Israel and is undisputedly credited with the increased membership in MERCAZ (the Zionist membership organization of the Conservative movement) that has allowed it to become a leader in the World Zionist Organization.

 The 1990s saw major challenges as women found equality both on the pulpit and in the workplace.
 The turn of the 21st century brought with it the establishment of the Women’s League Leadership Institute, a move to new, modern offices near the Jewish Theological Seminary, a web site, and expanded electronic communications.
-International Study Days, Orpah’s List Book Club, Distance Workshops, topical symposia, and increased efforts to serve the sisterhood and the individual member have become the focus of the Women’s League agenda.
-Outlook Magazine, after 75 years of award-winning publication, merged with the publications of United Synagogue and Federation of Jewish Men’s Clubs.
-The new quarterly magazine, CJ: Voices of Conservative/Masorti Judaism, serves all of the members of the movement.
+International Study Days, Women’s League Reads, Distance Workshops, topical symposia, and increased efforts to serve the sisterhood and the individual member have become the focus of the Women’s League agenda.

 Answering the challenge of relevance for today’s Conservative Jewish woman as well as spreading the geographic representation of its leadership, developing an educated Jewish laity, and appealing to younger women are all part of the challenge Women’s League is meeting today.
 Women’s League is as dedicated as it was in 1918 to creating a vibrant American Jewish community, one which nurtures the family and community with the values of Jewish tradition.